AmanDeva/Weather-app/README.md

-# This weather is made by Bolt.new
+# This weather app is made by Bolt.new